Motorcyclist injured in village crash

-A motorcyclist was rushed to hospital following a two vehicle crash yesterday evening (June 26).
+A village road was blocked for several hours as emergency services treated a motorcyclist involved in a crash.

-The collision, involving a motorbike and a car, took place at the junction of Plaistow Road and Loxwood Road in Ifold.
+The collision, involving a car and a motorbike, took place along Tripp Hill, in Fittleworth, at 12.40pm on Sunday (July 2).

+A man, who was riding the motorbike, was treated at the scene by paramedics from the South Central Ambulance Service.

+A spokesman for South East Coast Ambulance Service, which usually covers the area, said its paramedics were stood down after receiving reports from South Central Ambulance Service the man had suffered minor injuries.

 Don’t miss out on all the latest breaking news where you live.